BiographyMargarita Gritskova is a russian opera singer, mezzo-soprano.

 In 2014 she appeared at premieres of the Rossini festival in Bad Wildbad as Ottone in «Adelaide in Borgogna» and in 2016 in the title role of Sigismondo (conductor Antonino Fogliani).

 Recordings of both premieres released by Naxos-Records.

 Together with pianist Maria Prinz, she works on different programs for song recitals, some of which they presented in concerts in Sofia (Bulgaria) and at the Russian cultural institute in Vienna in 2017.

-In February 2018 Margarita Gritskova and Maria Prinz recorded a CD with works by Tchaikovsky, Rimski-Korsakov and Rachmaninov, which will be released by Naxos in March 2019.
+In February 2018, both artists recorded a CD with works by Tchaikovsky, Rimsky-Korsakov and Rachmaninoff, which was published by Naxos in March 2019.